maryamsh62/Python-Portfolio-Project---Communicate-Data-Findings/readme.md

 - Borrower APRs were relatively high in 2011 and lower in 2014.

-- As credit score increases and recent inquiries decrease, Prosper Rating increases and APR decreases.
+- As the credit score increases and recent inquiries decrease, Prosper Rating increases and APR decreases.

 - The lowest APRs belong to borrowers with an IncomeRange ≥ 100,000 dollars, followed by 75,000–99,999 dollars, especially for loans with a Current status.